wanwenli/myblog/_posts/2018-04-02-spark-executor-cores.md

 ---
 layout: post
 title: Apache Spark's number of cores rethought
-excerpt: From an infrastructural perspective, what do the number of executors and cores actually mean?
+description: From an infrastructural perspective, what do the number of executors and cores actually mean?
-category: spark
+categories: spark
 ---

 There are tons of articles talking about setting the number of executors and cores for [Spark](http://spark.apache.org/) applications.